catsethecat/PauseGuard/README.md

 # PauseGuard
-stop accidentally hitting buttons in the pause menu
+Adds a 1 second delay after pausing before you can hit the buttons in the pause menu